juntao/arenztopia/content/Living.md

 Dripping Cone Employee ($$) is a very sought-after job.
 It requires a medium amount of training: just how to clean the ice cream machine, how to talk to customers and other basics.
 It pays up to 250,000 Arenzos a year.
 If you like ice cream and talking to people, sign up at [signup.drippingcone.com](signup.drippingcone.com).

 Teacher ($$$) is a very respected job.
 Unlike in many countries, teachers in Arenztopia are well paid at 400,000 a year on average.
 It does require a master's degree in college and 1 year of teacher shadowing.
-If you like teaching children and interacting with other people, sign up at [abe.az](abe.az) for public schools or [acps.org](acps.org)
+If you like teaching children and interacting with other people, sign up at [abe.az](abe.az) for public schools or [acps.org](acps.org) for private schools.